A distinguished member of the Better Records Rock and Pop Hall of Fame.

-Most copies of this record are such a letdown, it’s hard to imagine that many audiophiles could be bothered to take it seriously.
-But they should; the band cooks on practically every song, and the writing is some of their best, with essential Doobies tracks like Losin’ End and It Keeps You Runnin’ and no real dogs in the bunch. (more…)
+But the average copy of this record is such a letdown, it’s hard to imagine many audiophiles taking it seriously over the years.
+They should; the band cooks on practically every track, and the songwriting is some of their best, with top tracks like Losin’ End and It Keeps You Runnin’.

 What do the Hot Stampers give you?
 The Big Sound for starters — wall to wall, lots of depth, all that sort of thing.
 Next: transparency — you hear into the soundfield, with space and air around all the instruments.
 Then: presence and immediacy.
 The vocals aren’t back there somewhere, lost in the mix.
 They’re front and center where any recording engineer worth his salt would have put them.
 Extend the top and bottom and voila, you have The Real Thing — a White Hot Stamper.

 Side one earned an A++ and side two received top A+++ honors.
 Both sides are lively, rich, full-bodied, natural, and transparent.
 Side two has a wonderful three-dimesional quality and some of the tightest, punchiest bass we’ve ever heard on this album, hence the extra plus. (more…)